- Why is EPA cleaning up the harbor?

 - How much longer will this cleanup take?

 The harbor is an 18,000-acre urban estuary with sediment highly contaminated with polychlorinated biphenyls (PCBs) and heavy metals.
 From the 1940s until EPA banned the production of PCBs in the 1970s, two manufacturing facilities improperly disposed of industrial wastes containing PCBs, contaminating the harbor bottom for about six miles from the Acushnet River into Buzzards Bay.
-The harbor was placed on EPA's National Priorities List in 1982, and continues to require significant time and funding to clean up.
+The harbor was placed on EPA's National Priorities List (NPL) in 1982, and continues to require significant time and funding to clean up.

 After extensive testing of water quality, harbor sediment, air quality and locally caught fish and shellfish, it was clear that the PCBs in the sediment posed a serious risk to human health and the environment.
 PCBs do not break down easily in the natural environment, and left untouched, continue to pose a risk within the local food chain.